pymeasure/pymeasure/docs/tutorial/procedure.rst

 Using Procedures
 ================
-The Procedure object bundles the sequence of steps in an experiment with the parameters required for a its successful execution.
+The Procedure object bundles the sequence of steps in an experiment with the parameters required for its successful execution.
 This simple structure comes with huge benefits, since a number of convenient tools for making the measurement use this common interface.

 Let's start with a simple example of a procedure which loops over a certain number of iterations.
 We make the SimpleProcedure object as a sub-class of Procedure, since SimpleProcedure *is a* Procedure. ::